 Discover if the individual understands the meaning of the symbol.

 Ask the person to locate a symbol when you give the meaning of an item.
-E.g. ask the person to find the one that goes on a man's penis for safer sex.
-If the individual has difficulty, find out if they understands the function or meaning of the item and /or if they needs more time reviewing how the item is represented in the picture.
+E.g. ask the person to find the one that goes on a penis for safer sex.
+If the individual has difficulty, find out if they understand the function or meaning of the item and /or if they needs more time reviewing how the item is represented in the picture.

 Ask the person to use the items when you give a specific context.